xxdydx/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all vendors
+1. User requests to list persons
-2. KnotBook shows a list of vendors
+2. KnotBook shows a list of persons
-3. User searches for the specific vendor by name
-4. KnotBook displays the vendor's details
-5. User requests to view all clients
-6. KnotBook shows a list of clients
-7. User searches for the specific client by name
-8. KnotBook displays the client's details
-9. User requests to link the vendor to the client
+3. User requests to link a vendor to a client by their indices
-10. KnotBook confirms the link and updates both records
+4. KnotBook confirms the link and updates both records

     Use case ends.

 **Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 * 3a.
-The vendor name is not found.
+The client index is invalid.

     * 3a1.
 KnotBook shows an error message.

       Use case resumes at step 2.

-* 7a.
-The client name is not found.
+* 3b.
+The vendor index is invalid.

-    * 7a1.
+    * 3b1.
 KnotBook shows an error message.

-      Use case resumes at step 6.
+      Use case resumes at step 2.

-* 9a.
+* 3c.
 The vendor is already linked to the client.

-    * 9a1.
-KnotBook shows a warning message and asks for confirmation.
+    * 3c1.
+KnotBook shows an error message that link already exists.
-    * 9a2.
-User confirms the action.

-      Use case resumes at step 10.
+      Use case ends.

 **Use case: UC03 - Categorize a vendor by type**